chomperoni/chomperoni/README.md

+DONT whipser me if ur going to tell me to kms for what I like, its a waste of time. >->

 Amy rose fictkin + #1 Silvamy Lover

-⋆·˚ ༘ * friend requests always on ⋆·˚ ༘ *
+⋆·˚ ༘ * my friend requests always on ⋆·˚ ༘ *

 ˏˋ°•*⁀➷⇢ ˗ˏˋ DNI: - Basic DNI critera (Racist, Homophobic, ect.)
                      -  Alfreds Playhouse Fans
                        -  Proship
                         -  Zoophiles
                           - Super Religous + Obsessed with polotics.
-                            - If you shame others for what they ship
+                            - If you shame others for what they ship.

 ˏˋ°•*⁀➷⇢ ˗ˏˋ THIN ICE:  - Helluva Boss/Hazbin Hotel fans
                              - Anti OC x CANON
-                               - Sonadow Shippers who think every other ship sucks...
+                               - People who think any other ship that they dont like sucks, zont be rude.....
 D:

 ˏˋ°•*⁀➷⇢ ˗ˏˋ INTERACT PLS!!:  -Sonic Fans
                                  - Silvamy Shippers
                                   -Sonknux Shippers
+                                  -Sonic.exe TD playerzz
+                                  -Pokemon Fans
                                    - anyone i just wanna meet new ppl!1!